 Now, please don’t turn all your cash into gold, there will always future expenses beyond those you foresee.
+You can start by investing in a few gold coins or subscribing to a monthly service like Bullion Box Subscriptions.
 Take it slow and inform yourself to avoid having to sell some of your gold back just to get some cash.

 #6.
 Inform yourself on the tools and gear to buy

 There’s a myriad of survival products that are being promoted on the Internet these days.
 One way to “prep financially” is to avoid spending money on bad product and to make sure you consume your stockpile instead of throwing it away.

 I won’t go into the details about what could cause you to lose your stash: predators, improper packaging, temperature, a flood in your basement and so on.
 Suffices to say that, if you do survival “by the books”, you’ll save a lot of money in the long run because you’ll make far fewer mistakes.

 #7.
 Make long preparations

 As you probably know, it takes decades to recover from a financial collapse, once it is over.
 So things like having a bug out retreat, a garden, a renewable water source (such as a well) and even growing animals should be taken very seriously.

 If you want to survival a financial crash, you should stop competing in the rat race.
 Focus all your attention on how to become self-sufficient.
 We live in a world where people are focused on the want and not the need and this is what’s causing the massive debt.
 We buy things we don’t need with money we don’t have just to impress people we don’t like.

 The LOST WAYS (The survival teachings our great grand-fathers left us)